shinaoka/irbasis_utility/README.md

 irbasis utility
 ======
-Utility library for irbasis: support for two-point Green's function, three-point Green's function.
+Utility library for irbasis: support for two-point Green's function, three-point Green's function.<br>
 This software is released under the MIT License, see LICENSE.txt.

+## Requirements
+* irbasis >= 1.0.2
+* scipy

 ## How to build tests & install via pip